joielechong/MaterialFancyButtons/README.md

 	   fancy:mfb_iconFont="fontawesome.ttf"
        fancy:mfb_fontIconResource="&#xf087;"/>

-If you use a precompiled font icon (like fontawesome) instead manual copying to asset folder with:
+If you use a precompiled font icon (like fontawesome) instead manual copying to asset folder, you need to add the font icon with:
 ```gradle
 compile 'com.rilixtech:fontawesome-typeface:4.7.0.1'
 ```
-then you can use a more simpler way:
+then you can use:

     fancy:mfb_icon="fawi_star"